Skip to main content

 Component participation in the Honors Program varies from year to year.
 View a list of participating components for the current Honors Program cycle.
 The list includes the estimated number of available attorney positions and office locations.

-All eligible applications are automatically referred to the components candidates select on their application.
-The application permits candidates to select up to three formally participating components to consider their application.
-Some components are hiring for more than one location, or ask applicants to specify practice areas, or sections.
-If you designate one of these components as an employment preference, you have only used one of your three choices, even if you designate multiple locations, practice areas or sections.
+All eligible applications will be automatically referred to the components candidates select on their application.
+Some components may hire for more than one location, or ask applicants to specify practice areas, or sections.
 In addition, some hiring offices participate informally in the Honors Program.
-Informal participation indicates that the listed component may or may not be able to move forward to hiring, depending on budget and other circumstances, or may be interested in hiring outside the regular recruitment timeline, but wishes to identify a pool interested candidates.
+Informal participation indicates that the listed component may or may not be able to move forward to hiring, depending on budget and other circumstances, or may be interested in hiring outside the regular recruitment timeline, but wishes to identify a pool of interested candidates.
 Applicants may opt to be considered by an informal participant by checking a box on the application.
-This does not count as one of the applicant's three employment preferences.

 Yes.
 When you log onto the application, you create a user profile accessed by a unique password of your choice.
 Please be sure to create only one account and make a note of your password, as you will need it to access the application in the future.
 If you create multiple accounts, you may receive both accurate and erroneous "status updates," linked to the multiple applications.
 Prior to submitting your application, you may enter and exit from the application an unlimited number of times, and update or change your application provided you save your changes on the application program.
-You may print a blank application, a partially completed application, or your completed application.
-But once you certify your application and submit it, the program will not permit you to make further substantive changes.
+Once you certify your application and submit it, you may not make further substantive changes.

 We do not accept resumes as part of the online Honors Program application.
 We do require applicants to attach their law school transcript.
 The transcript must be legible, may be official or unofficial, but must be generated by the law school or downloaded and attached as a pdf from a law school system.
 We do not accept applicant-created "grade reports" or similar documents.
 Transcripts may not be password protected.
 Letters of recommendation are not required at the time of application, unless indicated, and are never attached to the application (requesting components provide submission instructions).
 All applicants are required to provide contact information for three references.
 Writing samples are not required at the time of application.